dariuszrorat/antiflood/README.md

 This module can be used to protect Your application against too many requests.
 It can not protect against DDoS attacks.

-This is derivative work based on:
+This is a derivative work based on:

 https://github.com/damog/planetalinux/blob/master/www/principal/suscripcion/lib/antiflood.hack.php